-WGO's 'Graded Evidence' system is built to help National Societies of Gastroenterology and all those interested in the practice and research of gastroenterology keep track of the literature in topics covered by WGO Guidelines.
+WGO's 'Graded Evidence' system is built to help Member Societies of Gastroenterology and all those interested in the practice and research of gastroenterology keep track of the literature in topics covered by WGO Guidelines.
 Most guidelines are based on evidence which is out of date as they appear.
 Sometimes the 'lag time' is as much as 2–3 years.
 WGO's Graded Evidence system bridges this gap.
 WGO Guidelines are constantly reviewed and updates are built when new information becomes available.

 Level 1 Evidence is collected from PUBMED and we include:

 Meta-analysis, systematic reviews, randomized controlled trials and evidence-based practice guidelines

 WGO is honoured to have been able to enlist the expertise and assistance of Professors Elewaut and Fevery in the grading of evidence to support practice guidelines.
 Each citation is assessed in terms of the quality of an article and how relevant it is for the guideline topic in question.
 Articles are then scored by assigning one or several stars:

 - Key Development

 - Very Important